Information about booming industry sectors and job prospects, as well as the state of our state’s job market.

 GOOD STUFF TO CLICK ON

-While the pandemic impacted almost every aspect of life in the past year, there are still lots of positive things happening around the state to start off 2021 strong:
+While the pandemic impacted almost every aspect of life in the past year, there are still lots of positive things happening around the state to continue momentum into 2021:

 In a year unlike any other the value of community college is clear as we enter an economy that will need a growing workforce in a variety of different industries.
 And before you go, be sure to take a look at these 5 students and learn why they chose community college to prepare them for what’s next.